 Step 6: Finally…share it!

 A plan is only successful if everyone is following it.
-The marketing organization needs to all follow the plan, and the executive team needs to be able to understand how marketing is supporting those business objectives.
+The marketing organization needs to all follow the plan.
+In addition, the executive team needs to be able to understand how marketing is supporting those business objectives.

 If you’re ready to get more strategic about your marketing plan, and see better results, then come talk to us!